 Not complying with packaging regulations can have serious consequences, such as product recall.
 So researching what regulations apply in your country of operation is absolutely crucial.

--Food companies are obliged by law to provide information to the consumer such as ingredients, use by or best before date and net quantity (note: a nutrition declaration will become mandatory from 13 December 2016).
+- Food companies are obliged by law to provide information to the consumer such as ingredients, use by or best before date and net quantity

 3. Gather all necessary information

 When possible, it is best not to enter the creative phase of your packaging design before you have all the necessary information ready.
+Not having this information can result in a costly design bill as you make lots of changes.
 Prepare ingredients list, nutritional information, barcodes etc so they don’t get in the way of creativity later on!
-This will save you a lot of time.
+This will save you a lot of time and money.
 If you are using a design studio, you will need to provide your company logo and possibly brand guidelines.

 There is one last step before you get started on the creative aspect of your design: look at what your competition is doing.